M3rcena/Java-Tutorial/1_Introduction/2/setup.md

 ### Setting Up Your Java Development Environment
-Before you dive into the exciting world of Java programming, you'll need to set up your development environment.
+Before you dive into the exciting world of Java programming, you΄ll need to set up your development environment.
 This involves three main steps:

 #### 1. Installing the Java Development Kit (JDK):
 The JDK provides the essential tools you need to develop Java applications, including the Java compiler, debugger, and libraries.
-Here's how to install it:
+Here΄s how to install it:
-- **Download the JDK:** Head over to the official Oracle website (https://www.oracle.com/java/technologies/downloads/) and download the latest version of the JDK that's compatible with your operating system (Windows, macOS, or Linux).
+- **Download the JDK:** Head over to the official Oracle website (https://www.oracle.com/java/technologies/downloads/) and download the latest version of the JDK that΄s compatible with your operating system (Windows, macOS, or Linux).

 - **Run the installer:** Once downloaded, follow the on-screen instructions to install the JDK.
 This typically involves accepting the license agreement and choosing an installation directory.

 #### 2. Setting the JAVA_HOME environment variable:
 The `JAVA_HOME` environment variable tells your system where the JDK is located.
 Setting this variable ensures that your system can find the necessary tools when you run Java commands.
-Here's how to set it:
+Here΄s how to set it:

 - **Windows:**
  - Right-click on "This PC" (or "My Computer") and select "Properties."